Archive | Project 52 RSS feed for this section

 ISO 100, f/20, 75mm, 1.3 sec Canon Rebel XS (click for larger image)

 Only took two photos since the sun was going behind the trees and after looking at the results in the camera I was more than pleased.
-Being from Nebraska I don’t have much of an opportunity to practice with waterfalls.
-Now that my daughter will be going to college at University of Central Arkansas those opportunities will hopefully increase.
+Being from Nebraska I don’t have much of an opportunity to practice waterfalls photography.

 Editing notes: Almost none, opened in Lightroom 4, straightened a few degrees, adjusted white balance for a little more warmth, that was it!